grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 Open `/pkg/plugin/datasource.go`.
 In this file you'll see that the `SampleDatasource` struct also implements the [backend.CheckHealthHandler](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend?tab=doc#CheckHealthHandler) interface.
 Navigate to the `CheckHealth` method to see how the health check for this sample plugin is implemented.

+Learn more: view other Health Check implementations in our [examples repository](https://github.com/grafana/grafana-plugin-examples/)

 ## Add authentication

 Implementing authentication allows your plugin to access protected resources like databases or APIs.
 To learn more about how to authenticate using a backend plugin, refer to [our documentation](../extend-a-plugin/add-authentication-for-data-source-plugins.md#authenticate-using-a-backend-plugin).